 In addition to this, casino security is frequently watching all games with a particular emphasis on roulette since this game is prone more towards internal rigging than player rigging.

 The odds are ultimately an even balance for wins and losses.
 Since this can be a very high-stakes game, losses have to be expected when a player enters into a game of roulette.

 The Verdict: Casino Rigging Is Ultimately a Grey Area

-Casinos and gambling, in general, make no illusions that the point of the game is to spend money–which is, in turn, rewarded as well if a player is lucky or skillfull.
-Responsible gaming in Las Vegas casinos should be practiced with the knowledge that you have money to spend, which will prevent any ill-feelings if you start to lose.
+Casinos and gambling, in general, make no illusions that the point of the game is to spend money–which is, in turn, rewarded as well if a player is lucky or skillful.
+Responsible gaming in Las Vegas casinos should be practiced with the knowledge that you have money to spend, which will prevent any ill feelings if you start to lose.
 Casino rigging is real, although this is mostly delegated to the history books nowadays.

 The notion that “the house always wins” is based on expenditure that casinos seek to acquire from winners to break even.
 It is an ethical dilemma, but not illegal; it is just part of the culture of Las Vegas gaming.

 If a person has a gambling addiction, can it possibly be the fault of the casino that they are enabling this addiction?
 Ultimately, no, each and every player that enters into a casino is already an adult; therefore, the risks should be well-established.